 - Use the Data Protection Checklist to check, adapt and ensure that the systems and procedures to safely and ethically collect, store and share data for projects meet the requirements.
-If not, adjust the procedures and systems as needed before the start of data collection. - Develop or update procedures as needed for the client feedback mechanism to ensure that the processes for recording, analyzing and responding to client feedback are clear and in-line with the data protection checklist and that all relevant members of staff are familiar with their roles and responsibilities. - Store and maintain all project measurement information, tools, and data (including any updates and changes) in Box (unless otherwise noted) and ensure that the appropriate level of access/restriction is given to each kind of data (online and paper form) in line with the Data Protection Checklist and guide above.
-The use of the Measurement Box Protocol across all projects is recommended to better support knowledge management. - 4 Ensure that all relevant members of staff involved with data (at any stage) are: - Familiar with their roles and responsibilities based on the data workflow and/or client feedback mechanism Standard Operating Procedures (SOPs). - Trained on the appropriate Data Protection and Security Guidelines and the Data Protection Checklist.
+If not, adjust the procedures and systems as needed before the start of data collection. - 2 Develop or update procedures as needed for the client feedback mechanism (including related safeguarding) to ensure that the processes for recording, analyzing and responding to client feedback are clear and in-line with the data protection checklist and that all relevant members of staff are familiar with their roles and responsibilities.

+Store and maintain all project measurement information, tools, and data (including any updates and changes) in Box (unless otherwise noted) and ensure that the appropriate level of access/ restriction is given to each kind of data (online and paper form) in line with the Data Protection Checklist and guide above.
+The use of the Measurement Box Protocol across all projects is recommended to better support knowledge management.

+Ensure that all relevant members of staff involved with data (at any stage) are:

+- Familiar with their roles and responsibilities based on the data workflow and/or client feedback mechanism Standard Operating Procedures (SOPs).
+These should include the IRC Safeguarding principles and how to deal with breach of those. - Trained on the appropriate Data Protection and Security Guidelines and the Data Protection Checklist.